gdonnari/roz-form/README.md

 Roz goal is to handle the state of any form as easily as possible without the need of complex configurations neither React effects.

-The one and only Roz concern is about form state management.
+The only Roz concern is about form state management.
-Roz doesn't provide any css or form layout utility.
+Roz doesn't provide any CSS or form layout utility.
-Form validation is supported via standar HTML5 constraint API.
+Form validation is supported via [HTML5 Constraint validation](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation).

-Roz can be used as base component library for fully styled forms without the burden of state managent.
+Roz can be used as base component library for fully styled forms without the burden of state management.

 ## Basic Usage

 To easy understand how to use Roz, let's implement a form in 3 simple steps.
-For this example we will use the three main components Roz provides: `input`, `select` and `textarea`.
+In the following example we will use the three main components Roz provides: `Input`, `Select` and `Textarea`.

 Step 1.
 Write your form as usual, nothing really new here.